Sphinx of Taharqo

 The Sphinx of Taharqo is a granite gneiss statue of a sphinx with the face of Taharqo.
 He was a Nubian king, who was one of the 25th Egyptian Dynasty (about 747–656 BC) rulers of the Kingdom of Kush.
 It is now in the British Museum in London.

 While the Sphinx of Taharqo is significantly smaller (73 centimeters long) than the Great Sphinx of Giza (73 meters long), it is notable for its prominent Egyptian and Kushite elements.
 The lion portrayed in the sphinx is done in classic Egyptian style, while the face of the Sphinx is clearly that of Taharqo.
 The hieroglyphs on the statue explain that it is a portrait of the great King Taharqo, the fourth pharaoh to rule over the combined kingdoms of Kush and Ancient Egypt during the Third Intermediate Period.
 The sphinx is made of sandy grey granite.

 Taharqo

 Taharqo was the last Nubian king who ruled over Egypt.
 He was defeated by the Assyrian kings Esarhaddon and Aššurbanipal.
-His reign lasted from 690 when he succeeded Shebitqo to his death in 664 BCE.
+His reign lasted from 690 when he succeeded Shebitqo (or Shabaka) to his death in 664 BCE.
 He was the son of Piye and Abar and the father to his daughter, Amenirdis II.
 Taharqo was one of the rulers of Kush who dominated Egypt as the Twenty-fifth Dynasty.
 He was a significantly important ruler, initiating a golden age for his new kingdom.
 Although Taharqo was not of Egyptian descent, he worshipped the Egyptian god Amun, built pyramids and temples in the Egyptian model, and had his officials write in Egyptian hieroglyphics.